felicialeow/cs50project/README.md

 ## Features

-To begin using the data exploration tool, upload a CSV file that contains at least 2 rows of data and 2 columns of variables. _Any file that fails the criteria will not proceed to the next steps._
+To begin using the data exploration tool, upload a CSV file that contains at least 2 rows of data and 2 columns of variables. _Any file that fails the criteria can not proceed to the next steps.
+Data set with more than 50 columns will only keep the first 50 columns._

 At any point, click the reset button on the top right corner of the page to remove all changes and re-upload a data file.